Canada slips in prosperity ranking as bank services deemed costly, and it’s hard to get ahead

 - Canada slips in prosperity ranking

-- What to watch for at OPEC meeting
+- Markets wait for OPEC decision

 Live long and prosper